+- 7.1.
 Whilst any child may occasionally have time off school because they are too unwell to attend, sometimes they can be reluctant to attend school.
 Any barriers preventing regular attendance are best resolved between the school, the parents and the child.
 If a parent thinks their child is reluctant to attend school, then we will work with that family to understand the root problem and provide any necessary support.
 We can use outside agencies to help with this, such as the School Nurse, Mental Health and Emotional Wellbeing support services, a Child and Family Support Worker or the relevant Local Authority team/s.
 Where outside agencies are supporting the family, you may be invited to attend a Team Around the Family meeting (TAF) to consider what is working well and what needs to improve.
-An individual support plan will be agreed and subsequently reviewed.
+An individual support plan will be agreed and subsequently reviewed. - 7.2.
 Some pupils face greater barriers to attendance than their peers.
 These can include pupils who suffer from long-term medical conditions or who have special educational needs and disabilities, or other vulnerabilities.
-High expectations of attendance remain in place for these pupils, however we will work with families and pupils to support improved attendance whilst being mindful of the additional barriers faced.
+High expectations of attendance remain in place for these pupils, however we will work with families and pupils to support improved attendance whilst - 7.3. being mindful of the additional barriers faced.
 We can discuss reasonable adjustments and additional support from external partners, where appropriate.

-Under the DfE's statutory guidance, schools are required to submit a sickness return to the Local Authority for all pupils who have missed/are likely to miss 15 or more school days (consecutive or cumulative) due to medical reasons/illness.

-See Annex A for summary tables of responsibilities for school attendance.

-The name and contact details of the school staff member pupils and parents should contact for more detailed support on attendance:
+- 7.4.
+Under the DfE's statutory guidance, schools are required to submit a sickness return to the Local Authority for all pupils who have missed/are likely to miss 15 or more school days (consecutive or cumulative) due to medical reasons/illness. - 7.5.
+See Annex A, below, for summary tables of responsibilities for school attendance. - 7.6.
+The school staff member pupils and parents should contact for more detailed support on attendance is Mrs Moy (k.moy@stmsw.co.uk)

-Mrs Moy k.moy@stmsw.co.uk